 For patients taking any thyroid medication, it is important to know that these drugs interact with most foods, drugs, and supplements.
 Therefore, it is important to take the capsule one hour before any food or drug, and four hours before any supplement containing minerals like iron, calcium, or zinc.

 If using a compounded thyroid medication, it is important to choose a compounding pharmacy that is using a high quality bulk thyroid.
 The FDA states that for thyroid powder to be considered USP grade (or pharmaceutical grade), it must have between 90 and 110% of the allowed amount of T3 and T4.
 Where a compounding pharmacy sources its chemicals matters.
-For 6 tips on selecting a high-quality compounding pharmacy, click here.
+For a summary of our robust quality assurance procedures at Koshland Pharm, click here.